x-team/handbook/technicalities.md

 > **IMPORTANT** — Fill out the banking info _**before**_ you start a new invoice.

 **Request Time Off**
-  You should always **request time off at least 1 month in advance**, preferably more.
+  You should always **request time off at least a month in advance**, preferably more.

 **Submit Invoice**
   When you click it, you’ll go through a 6-stage process.